 The better-known part of the history of this fort is its construction by Mughal emperor Humayun as a citadel for the city founded by him Din-a-panah in 1538 CE.
 It was soon captured by Sher Shah Suri of Sur dynasty and was renamed Shergarh.
 He also added some buildings to the fort during his short reign of 5 years from here.
 After Sher Shah, this fort remained neglected for some years.
 Before being re-captured by Humayun, who died within a year of capturing it.
 Last Hindu King Hemu ruled for about a month from this fort.

 If you look at the pattern, no one actually ruled very long from this mighty fort.
 Anyone who captured this was killed very soon.
 This complex also served as a refugee camp for people displaced during the partition of the nation.

 Interestingly the British designed New Delhi is aligned along Purana Qila.

-Story says that a king went out from this gate and this gate was to be opened only when he returned victoriously.
+A story says that a king went out from this gate and this gate was to be opened only when he returned victoriously.
 Since he did not return this gate remains closed to this date.
-No one knows who the king was, but the only king who it could have been is Sher Shah.
+No one knows who the king was, but the only king who it could have been being Sher Shah.

 All these gateways are an example of Indo-Islamic architecture.
-Adorned with beautiful Rajputana style Chhatri’s that are decorated with blue inlayed tiles.
+Adorned with beautiful Rajputana style Chhatri’s that are decorated with blue inlay tiles.

 A staircase from within the hall leads to the upper storey that was meant for the females of the royal family.
 There is an interesting water body in the courtyard outside the mosque, which would have been used for Wuzu purpose when the mosque was practicing.